-Director of School-Based ServicesJenny received her Master of Science in Communicative Disorders at San Francisco State University in 2000.
+Director of Behavior Intervention ServicesJenny received her Master of Science in Communicative Disorders at San Francisco State University in 2000.
 She has a wide range of experience working with speech and language disorders in both children and adults, as a clinician, researcher, university instructor and SLP/CF supervisor.
 Jenny has published a number of research articles related to primary progressive aphasia (PPA), apraxia of speech and variants of aphasia due to stroke.
 She has also developed apps, books and parent education related to early literacy.
 Her areas of interest include aphasia, semantic dementia, ADHD, dyslexia, autism and motor speech disorders.
 She has particularly enjoyed working with multidisciplinary diagnostic teams to develop school-based and family-centered treatment plans.

 - Tricia Dausses

 Clinical SupervisorTricia received her Master Degree in Communicative Sciences and Disorders from California State University, East Bay in Hayward.
 After several years of working in acute, sub-acute, and long term medical settings with adults, Tricia followed her passion to work with children.
 For the past ten years she has focused on pediatrics; assessing and providing treatment to children with speech and language delays and disorders associated with the Autistic Spectrum.
 She has extensive experience in early intervention focusing on implementing communication strategies such as Picture Exchange Communication Systems (PECS).
 She has provided both professional and parent training as well as supervision for CF clinicians, graduate interns, and SLPAs in a center-based setting.

 - DeAnna Mercier Glass